CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/local-revenue.md

     url: "/featured-analysis/"
     local: true
   - current: Local Revenue
-  - published: 4/13/17
+  - published: 4/11/18
 - intro:
   - title: Local Revenue
     short_desc: >
       The City annually collects a significant amount of recurring revenues other than Property Tax or State Aid.
-    description: >
 The FY17 Budget included $474.3 million in local receipt revenue, and the FY18 budget budgets an increase to $500.6 million.
     sidebar_menu: true
 - text_block: